-- On a Windows operating system, use the Firmware Upgrade Utility downloaded from the website www.apc.com. - On any supported operating system, use FTP or SCP to transfer the individual AOS and application firmware modules. - For a Rack PDU that is NOT on your network, use XMODEM through a serial connection to transfer the individual firmware modules from your computer to the Rack PDU. - Use a USB drive to transfer the individual firmware modules from your computer.
-See "How to upgrade multiple Rack PDUs" on page 174. - For upgrades to multiple Rack PDUs, see "Upgrading the firmware on multiple Rack PDUs" and "Using the Firmware Upgrade Utility for multiple upgrades on Windows".
+- On a Windows operating system, use the Firmware Upgrade Utility downloaded from the website www.apc.com. - On any supported operating system, use FTP or SCP to transfer the .nmc3 firmware file. - For a Rack PDU that is NOT on your network, use XMODEM through a serial connection to transfer the firmware from your computer to the Rack PDU. - Use a USB drive to transfer the firmware file from your computer. - For upgrades to multiple RPDUs, see "Upgrading the firmware on multiple Rack PDUs" and "Using the Firmware Upgrade Utility for multiple upgrades on Windows".